Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Related work

 \section{Related work}

-A related problem to maximum clique is maximal clique enumeration: identifying {\em all} the maximal cliques in $G$.
+A related problem to maximum clique finding is maximal clique enumeration: identifying {\em all} the maximal cliques in $G$.
 This problem tends to get more attention in data mining literature~\cite{Xie-2010-max-clique,Cheng-2012-maximal}.
 For instance maximal cliques in social networks are distributed according to a power-law~\cite{Du-2009-communication}.
-There is a considerable body of work of recent work on this problem~\cite{tomita2006worst,eppstein2011listing,eppstein2010listing,schmidt2009scalable,cheng2011ACM}.
-In particular, Du et al.~takes advantage of the properties of social and information networks in order to enumerate all maximal cliques faster~\cite{Du-2009-maximal-cliques}.
+There is a considerable body of recent work on this problem~\cite{tomita2006worst,eppstein2011listing,eppstein2010listing,schmidt2009scalable,cheng2011ACM}.
+In particular, Du et al.~\cite{Du-2009-maximal-cliques}~take advantage of the properties of social and information networks in order to enumerate all maximal cliques faster.
 In comparison, we wish to highlight how fast we can solve the maximum clique problem for these networks and temporal strong components by appropriately applying pruning steps and bounds.
-Many of our bounds take advantage of egonet properties~\cite{Akoglu-2010-oddball,Gleich-2012-neighborhoods}.